ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `top_n_classes`
 - `labels_limit`

-`output_feature_name` needs to be a category.
+`output_feature_name` must be the name of category feature.
-For each model (in the aligned lists of `probabilities` and `model_names`) it produces bars in a bar plot, one for each overall metric computed on the fly from the probabilities of predictions for the specified `output_feature_name`.
+For each model (in the aligned lists of `probabilities` and `model_names`) it produces bars in a bar plot, one for each overall metric computed from the probabilities of predictions for the specified `output_feature_name`.

 Example command: